-Even though there is no legal impediment to use of biotechnology, and genetically engineered (GE) corn field trials have been successfully completed, El Salvador's Ministry of Environment has still not completed a regulatory framework for their safe use and commercialization after 8 years.
+There is no legal impediment to use of biotechnology.
+Genetically engineered (GE) corn field trials have been successfully completed.
+The Ministry of Environment has completed the regulatory framework for their safe use and commercialization after working on it for the past 8 years.